Sydney Almgren

 Alaska Sea Grant State Fellow

 In her free time, Sydney enjoys being outdoors, especially to fish, forage, and camp.
-She enjoys cooking, reading, and spending time with her family, friends, and dog Copper.
+She enjoys spending time with her family, friends, and dog Copper.
+Sydney is located in Fairbanks.